JohnCartoonist/Minecraft-Infdev-20100360-with-20100415-terrain/README.md

 You've successfully built my mod!
 You should be able to see a newly created folder called "build" containing a zip archive called "minecraft".
 That's the mod, you just have to extract it with any program of your choice (I personally use 7-Zip).
 They contain a handful of class files you can drag-&-drop into a Minecraft jar.
-Now you may feel free to play it through the BetaCraft launcher (which can be found here" https://betacraft.uk/).
+Now you may feel free to play it through the BetaCraft launcher (which can be found here: https://betacraft.uk/).
 Now I will teach you how to install this mod through BetaCraft:

 1. Make sure to install Minecraft Infdev 20100360 before anything.
 The version you will choose to download is listed as "inf-20100360-1835 (1.139)".